Flee, Pursue, Fight, and Keep the Command

 In contrast to greed-driven false teachers, Timothy is called as a man of God to flee evil, pursue godliness, fight the good fight of faith, and keep the command until Christ appears, grounded in the majesty of the sovereign and immortal God.

-11 But you, man of God, flee these things, and follow after righteousness, godliness, faith, love, perseverance, and gentleness.
+11 But you, O man of God, flee from these things and pursue righteousness, godliness, faith, love, perseverance, and gentleness.

-12 Fight the good fight of faith.
-Take hold of the eternal life to which you were called, and you confessed the good confession in the sight of many witnesses.
+12 Fight the good fight of the faith.
+Take hold of the eternal life to which you were called when you made the good confession before many witnesses.

-13 I command you before God, who gives life to all things, and before Christ Jesus, who before Pontius Pilate testified the good confession,
+13 I charge you in the presence of God, who gives life to all things, and of Christ Jesus, who made the good confession in His testimony before Pontius Pilate:

-14 that you keep the commandment without spot, blameless, until the appearing of our Lord Jesus Christ,
+14 Keep this commandment without stain or reproach until the appearance of our Lord Jesus Christ,

 In contrast to greed-driven false teachers, Timothy is called as a man of God to flee evil, pursue godliness, fight the good fight of faith, and keep the command until Christ appears, grounded in the majesty of the sovereign and immortal God.